cap-tee/cheri-docs/morello-getting-started.md

 4. [MMUEL3](./morello/BareMetalOnMorello/BareMetalExamples/MMUEL3/MMUEL3.md) - Changes the MMU set up at EL3 for Morello. `purecap`
 5. [EL3ToEL1](./morello/BareMetalOnMorello/BareMetalExamples/EL3ToEL1/EL3ToEL1.md) - Changes the exception level from EL3 to either EL1 secure or EL1 non-secure. `purecap`
 6. [EL3MMUToEL1MMU](./morello/BareMetalOnMorello/BareMetalExamples/EL3MMUToEL1MMU/EL3MMUToEL1MMU.md) - Changes the exception level from EL3 to either EL1 secure or EL1 non-secure, and sets up the MMU at each level. `purecap`
-7. [EL3MMUUART](./morello/BareMetalOnMorello/BareMetalExamples/EL3MMUUart/EL3MMUUart.md) - Changes the MMU set up at EL3 for Morello, sets up the UART and writes a message.
+7. [EL3MMUUART](./morello/BareMetalOnMorello/BareMetalExamples/EL3MMUUart/EL3MMUUart.md) - Changes the MMU set up at EL3 for Morello, sets up the UART and writes a message. `purecap`
 8. [EL3MMUToEL1MMUUART](./morello/BareMetalOnMorello/BareMetalExamples/EL3MMUToEL1MMUUART/EL3MMUToEL1MMUUART.md) - Changes Exception level to either EL1S or EL1N and sets up the MMUs and uart, and writes a message.
 It also sets up secure & non-secure memory regions.
 9. [EL3MMUTimerInterrupt
 ](./morello/BareMetalOnMorello/BareMetalExamples/EL3MMUTimerInterrupt/EL3MMUTimerInterrupt.md) -  sets up the mmu at EL3, installs the vector tables for exception handling, sets up the interrupt controller, and performs a timer interrupt.